NBJIN/Project-2-/README.md

 https://en.wikipedia.org/wiki/Arial

-The only exception is for the instructions section Arial is used as the main font but if this should not be available there are fallback fonts of Helvetica and sans-serif.
-Helvetica is a very clear and easy to understand font.
+The only exception is for the instructions section.
+Arial is used as the main font but if this should not be available there are fallback fonts of Helvetica and sans-serif.
+Helvetica is a clear font and can be easily read with the colors on the website.
 https://en.wikipedia.org/wiki/Helvetica

 Again sans-serif is a very clear font and easy to read.
 https://en.wikipedia.org/wiki/List_of_sans_serif_typefaces
 <br>